April 1, 2025

 Export resolution and formats

-Find a slow motion app that lets you export videos in various resolutions and formats, like MP4, MOV, AVI, WMV, and FLV.
+Find a slow motion video app that lets you export videos in various resolutions and formats, like MP4, MOV, AVI, WMV, and FLV.

 Shortlist apps with multiple sharing options, like email, social media, video link, and export with no watermark.
 You don't want to get through an incredible edit only to find out you can't export in your preferred format or resolution.